simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 }
 ```

-The implementation of the event bus is in the infrastructure package and is using Spring events for sending commands and publishing events.
+The implementation of the *EventBus* is included in the infrastructure package and uses Spring Events to send commands and publish events.

 ```kotlin
 @Component